Neural Style Transfer: A Review: Improvements and Extensions

-\paragraph{Character Style Transfer.} Given a style image containing multiple characters, the goal of \emph{Character Style Transfer} is to apply the idea of NST to generate new fonts and text effects.
-In \cite{atarsaikhan2017neural}, Atarsaikhan \etal directly apply the algorithm in \cite{gatys2016image} to font style transfer and achieve remarkable results.
+\textbf{Character Style Transfer.} Given a style image containing multiple characters, the goal of \emph{Character Style Transfer} is to apply the idea of NST to generate new fonts and text effects.
+In \cite{atarsaikhan2017neural}, Atarsaikhan \etal directly apply the algorithm in \cite{gatys2016image} to font style transfer and achieve visually plausible results.
 While Yang \etal \cite{yang2017awesome} propose to first characterise style elements and exploit extracted characteristics to guide the generation of text effects.
 A more recent work \cite{azadi2018multi} designs a conditional GAN model for glyph shape prediction, and also an ornamentation network for colour and texture prediction.
 By training these two networks jointly, font style transfer can be realised in an end-to-end manner.

-\paragraph{Colour Style Transfer.} Colour style transfer aims to transfer the style of colour distributions.
+\textbf{Photorealistic Style Transfer.} Photorealistic style transfer (also known as colour style transfer) aims to transfer the style of colour distributions.
 The general idea is to build upon current semantic style transfer but to eliminate distortions and preserve the original structure of the content image.

-\emph{1) Slow Colour Style Transfer.} The earliest colour style transfer approach is proposed by Luan \etal \cite{luan2017deep}.
-They propose to add a photorealism regularization upon \cite{champandard2016semantic} to penalise image distortions.
-But since Luan et al.'s algorithm is built on an online image optimisation based \emph{Slow Semantic Style Transfer} method \cite{champandard2016semantic}, their algorithm is computationally expensive.
+\emph{1) Image-Optimisation-Based Photorealistic Style Transfer.} The earliest photorealistic style transfer approach is proposed by Luan \etal \cite{luan2017deep}.
+They propose a two-stage optimisation procedure, which is to initialise the optimisation by stylising a given photo with non-photorealistic style transfer algorithm \cite{champandard2016semantic} and then penalise image distortions by adding a photorealism regularization.
+But since Luan et al.'s algorithm is built on the \emph{Image-Optimisation-Based Semantic Style Transfer} method \cite{champandard2016semantic}, their algorithm is computationally expensive.
+Similar to \cite{luan2017deep}, another algorithm proposed by Mechrez \etal \cite{mechrez2017photorealistic} also adopts a two-stage optimisation procedure.
+They propose to refine the non-photorealistic stylised result by matching the gradients in the output image to those in the content photo.
+Compared to \cite{luan2017deep}, the algorithm of Mechrez \etal achieves a faster photorealistic stylisation speed.